 How to apply

 The process starts with a free assessment with a BAPAM clinician.
-If they feel that the short-term help you need isn't available quickly from the NHS, they will recommend you apply to the Student Health Scheme.
+If they feel that the short-term help you need isn't available quickly from the NHS, they will recommend you apply to the Emerging Musicians Health Scheme.
 Please contact BAPAM in the first instance for a free consultation on 020 7404 8444.

 Students who are successful in their application can use their allocated funding for treatments at Trinity Laban Health as long as you receive the treatment recommended by a BAPAM practitioner.
 For any further information contact Student Services or the Health department.